 With the assistance of the Supervision Consultant, the PIU will monitor compliance of the ESMP implementation by the Contractor.

-At the bidding stage, the Contractors must consider the environmental and social management requirements contained in this ESMP when preparing their bids and pricing Work items.
-The Contractor must acknowledge that the ESMPs provisions and clauses are an integral part of the Contract, except for separate items in the Bill of Quantities (BoQs).
-Payment will not be separately made for ESMP compliance.
-Failure by the Contractor or Subcontractors to implement e ESMP recommendations may lead the Engineer to take corrective actions to ensure compliance and rectify any resulting damages.
+At the stage of the bidding process, the Contractor will be instructed to carefully consider the requirements for environmental and social management contained in this ESMP when preparing the bid and pricing the items of Work.
+The Contractor will need to accept that the prescriptions and clauses detailed in the ESMP are an integral part of the Contract for relevant items of Work; unless separate items are included in the Bill of Quantities (BoQs).
+The Contractor will need to accept that separate payment will not be made in respect to compliance with the ESMP.
+The Contractor should, therefore, be aware that in case the Contractor or Subcontractors fail to implement the ESMP recommendations, the Engineer shall take necessary action(s) to ensure that the ESMP is properly implemented and/or to rectify the damages caused by such negligence.